Espace Jungle de l'Aquarium de Palma

 3

-for the sea, the marina and the views
+for the bay view and the marina

 What to see & do in the area